Uncovering how parents really cook — and how Tesco could help them

 💡 Moved from early ideas into concepts

-🎯 Prioritized and scoped improvements that teams would undertake on their own vs those requiring to go through central planning and funding
+🎯 Scoped improvements teams could undertake independently vs those requiring central planning and funding

-• Lower perceived barriers to entry, less than 6 ingredients, easy to find and reuse ingredients, less than 5 preparation steps without nested steps
+Lowered perceived barriers to entry: under 6 ingredients easy to find and reuse, under 5 preparation steps without nested steps.

 New formats: inspiration beyond recipes

-Inspiration to do more and try new things, without falling back into a traditional recipes model that come across as too much efforts.
+Inspiration to do more and try new things, without falling back into recipes that come across as too much efforts

 • Ingredients and product associations